dustin-wu/flower-generation/README.md

 # flower-generation

-The writeup of this project is Onboarding_Project_Writeup.pdf.
+The writeup of this project is Project_Writeup.pdf.

 A significant amount of inspiration is drawn from the works referenced in the writeup, and especially from the [original IM-Net implementation](https://github.com/czq142857/IM-NET-pytorch).